tw-in-js/twind/docs/plugins.md

 > Core plugins cannot be deleted but they can be overwritten

-If we wanted to take this one step futher and cover all scroll-snap cases then we could do something like:
+If we wanted to take this one step further and cover all scroll-snap cases then we could do something like:

 ```js
 setup({